enochfranco-tech/soc-learning-notes/network-fundamentals/04-packets-and-frames.md

 It doesn’t check if the data arrived correctly or in order.
 IP (Internet Protocol): Same as before—it handles addressing and routing.
 So, UDP/IP = Fast delivery, but no guarantee.

 Real-Life Examples -
-Think of UDP like throwing paper flyers into a crowd:
-Some people get them, some may miss, but it’s fast and doesn’t wait for confirmation.
-Everyday Uses:
-YouTube Live / Twitch Streaming: Video packets are sent quickly.
+#YouTube Live / Twitch Streaming: Video packets are sent quickly.
 If one packet is lost, the stream continues (better to skip a frame than pause).
-Online Gaming (PUBG, Free Fire): Position updates are sent rapidly.
+#Online Gaming (PUBG, Free Fire): Position updates are sent rapidly.
 If one update is lost, the next one fixes it—speed matters more than perfection.
-Voice Calls (WhatsApp, Zoom): If one word drops, the conversation continues.
+#Voice Calls (WhatsApp, Zoom): If one word drops, the conversation continues.
 Better to keep talking than wait for missing data.